queryluke/masseffect-5e/static/data/rules/02-04-determine-ability-scores.md

 Much of what your character does in the game depends on his or her six abilities: __Strength__, __Dexterity__, __Constitution__, __Intelligence__, __Wisdom__, and __Charisma__.
 Each ability has a score, which is a number you record on your character sheet.

-The six abilities and their use in the game are described in the [Using Ability Scores](needsLink!!) section.
+The six abilities and their use in the game are described in the <nuxt-link to="/phb/rules/using-ability-scores">Using Ability Scores</nuxt-link>
+section.
 The Ability Score Summary provides a quick reference for what qualities are measured by each ability, what races increases which abilities, and what classes consider each ability particularly important.

 <ai-dialog title="Ability Score summary" component="ability-score-summary"></ai-dialog>